ondrejmirtes/shopsys/docs/installation/installation-using-docker-windows-10-pro-higher.md

 * [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [PHP](http://php.net/manual/en/install.windows.php)
 * [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)
+    * Docker for Windows requires at least 4 GB of memory, otherwise, `composer install` can result in `Killed` status (we recommend to set 2 GB RAM, 1 CPU and 2 GB Swap in `Docker -> Preferences… -> Advanced`)

 ## Docker-sync for Windows

-* In settings of Windows docker check `Expose daemon on localhost:2375` and check drive option in `Shared Drives` tab, where the project will be installed.
+* In settings of Windows docker check `Expose daemon on localhost:2375` and check drive option in `Shared Drives` tab, where the project will be installed, you will be prompted for your Windows credentials.
 * Enable WSL - Open the `Windows Control Panel`, `Programs and Features`, click on the left on `Turn Windows features on or off` and check `Windows Subsystem for Linux` near the bottom, restart of Windows is required.
 * Install `Debian` app form `Microsoft Store` and launch it, so console window is opened.
 * Execute following commands in console window.